Ahmedawad24/MonthlySalaryApplication/README.md

 ### Types Of Employees
 ####
 1.Director → Manager Allowance 5% of Total Salary </br>
-2.Maintenance → Hardship allowance $100 oer month </br>
+2.Maintenance → Hardship allowance $100 per month </br>
 3.Sales → Comission percantage on volume of sale </br>
 4.Programmers → Bonus 3% of his total salary if all assigned task were accomplished.